Los Angeles Police Department: History

 The first police force specific to Los Angeles was founded in 1853 as the Los Angeles Rangers, a volunteer force that assisted the existing Los Angeles County Sheriff's Department (LASD).
 The Rangers were soon succeeded by another volunteer force, the Los Angeles City Guards.
 Neither the Rangers nor the Guards were particularly efficient, and Los Angeles became known for its violence, gambling, and vice.

 The first paid force was created in 1869 when six officers were hired to serve under City Marshal William C. Warren.
 By 1900, under John M. Glass, there were 70 officers, one for every 1,500 people.
 In 1903, with the start of the Civil Service, this force was increased to 200.
-In 1910, LAPD Officer Alice Stebbins Wells became the first sworn female police officer in the United States.
-Officer Georgia Ann Robinson, hired in 1916, was the first African-American female police officer.
+In 1910, Alice Stebbins Wells became an LAPD policewoman with arrest powers.
+She is widely described as the first woman in the United States appointed to a municipal police position with full police powers.
+Georgia Ann Robinson began volunteering with the LAPD in 1916 and was formally appointed a policewoman in 1919, becoming the department's first Black policewoman and one of the earliest Black female police officers in the country.

 Severe corruption issues within the LAPD and the rest of the city government lasted until the 1940s.
 In 1933, the Reserve Unit was formed, tasked with crime suppression; it would later evolve into the Metropolitan Division.
 In 1946, the top-secret Gangster Squad was formed to combat the American Mafia and Los Angeles crime family.
 During World War II, under Clemence B. Horrall, the overall number of personnel was depleted by the demands of the military.
 Despite efforts to maintain numbers, the police could do little to control the 1943 Zoot Suit Riots.
 Horrall was replaced by retired United States Marine Corps general William A. Worton, who acted as interim chief until 1950, when William H. Parker succeeded him, serving until he died in 1966.
 Parker advocated police professionalism and autonomy from civilian administration.
 However, the Bloody Christmas scandal in 1951 led to calls for civilian accountability and an end to alleged police brutality.
-In 1965, under Parker, Officer John Nelson and then-Inspector Daryl Gates established the Metropolitan Division's Special Weapons and Tactics (SWAT) unit, the first such unit in American law enforcement, as well as the Special Investigation Section, a highly-secretive tactical stakeout unit.
-That same year, the Watts riots were sparked by police abuse.
+In 1967, Officer John Nelson proposed a specialized tactical unit to then-Inspector Daryl Gates and the department organized the Metropolitan Division's Special Weapons and Tactics (SWAT) program.
+The LAPD program became highly influential in the development of police tactical teams in the United States, as well as the Special Investigation Section, a highly-secretive tactical stakeout unit.
+The Watts riots began in August 1965 after a traffic stop and confrontation involving police.
+The unrest took place against a background of long-standing complaints about discrimination, poverty, housing, employment, and police treatment in South Los Angeles.